datamllab/BED_main/README.md

 [MAX78000](https://www.maximintegrated.com/en/products/microcontrollers/MAX78000.html)

-### Prerequirement

-Before, it is necessary to install the envoironment of [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training).

 ### Train a tiny model

+Before training the model, it is necessary to clone and install the envoironment of [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training).
+Once you finished the installation, you can use this commend to train a model:

 ````angular2html
 conda activate ai8x-training